TheArjunAgarwal/sem3-notes/agth.typ

 ]
 #figure(image("agth-pics/sperner-tetra.png"), caption: [Sperner Tetrahedron])
 #definition(title: "Sperner Coloring")[
-  Given a $n$ simplex divided into $n$ simplices, we call a coulering Sperner if:
+  Given a $n$ simplex divided into $n$ simplices, we call a cohering Sperner if:
-  - Each of the boundry vertices of the initial simplex has a distinct color.
+  - Each of the boundary vertices of the initial simplex has a distinct color.

-  - The vertices that lie along any facet $i$ (named after the boundry vertice not in the facet) doesn't have color $i$.
+  - The vertices that lie along any facet $i$ (named after the boundary vertex not in the facet) doesn't have color $i$.
 ]
 #thm(title: "Sperner's Lemma")[
   Any Facet of a sperner colored simplex is also sperner colored, also, number of rainbow elementary $n$-simplices is odd.